pramilapandey/bike-share-data-analysis/README.md

 * Ask: Asking the right question
 * Prepare: Collecting and using the data relevant to the business problem
-* Process: Process the data to find out error, inconsistencies, null values etc. in data and get rid of them so that the ineffectiveness in data doesn’t affects the business task and the insights we are going to develop from it.
+* Process: Process the data to find out errors, inconsistencies, null values etc. in data and get rid of them so that the ineffectiveness in data doesn’t affect the business task and the insights we are going to develop from it.
 * Analyze: Find and develop the trend, relationship and patterns in data that helps us solve our business task effectively.
 * Share: Create visualizations of our analysis and information to share it with stakeholders and others
-* Act: Provide recommendation to stakeholder on how to solve the business task and make informed decisions.
+* Act: Provide recommendations to stakeholders on how to solve the business task and make informed decisions.

 ## Phase I: Ask